 Latex paints, also called acrylic paints, are water-based and very popular for exterior painting projects.
 They dry quickly, resist cracking, and clean up easily with water.
 Latex paint performs best in temperatures between 50°F and 85°F and has the flexibility to expand and contract with changing weather conditions.
 They are ideal for homeowners looking for durability and low maintenance.

-Elastomeric or Masonry Paints
+When to Use Elastomeric or Masonry Paint

 Elastomeric paints are designed for surfaces that need to withstand extreme weather, stretching and contracting with temperature changes to protect stucco, concrete, and masonry.
 Masonry paints, such as Sherwin-Williams Loxon, are more commonly used.
 They provide strong adhesion, resist moisture, and create a durable protective finish, performing best when applied in warm, dry conditions.